 If you really want to experience Portuguese culture, you cannot leave the city without listening to some authentic Fado in Lisbon.
 This music genre is so special that it has been proclaimed part of the Intangible Cultural Heritage of Humanity by UNESCO!

-Most of Lisbon’s Fado happens in the oldest and more traditional neighborhoods of the city like Barrio de Alfama and Bairro Alto.
+Most of Lisbon’s Fado happens in the oldest and more traditional neighborhoods of the city like Alfama, Bairro Alto and Baixa.
 But there are so many that it can be super hard to choose which one to visit.
 To save you some time, I made this guide with the top places where you can experience Fado so you can easily find the best Fado in Lisbon for your tastes.
 I even added a bonus with a little history about Fado to get you in the mood!

 NOTE: For most of these places you will need to make a reservation in advance to secure your spot.

 Are you ready to attend the best Fado show of your life?

 1. Lisboa em Fado – intimate atmosphere and Port wine